ethsecurityexamples/Accessing_Private_Data/README.md

 [![](https://github.com/ethsecurityexamples/Accessing_Private_Data/blob/main/1.jpg)](https://github.com/ethsecurityexamples/Accessing_Private_Data/blob/main/1.jpg)

-Now, check the contract in the .sol file, and see the address where the contract is deployed and stored.
+Now, check the contract in the .sol file, and see the address where the contract is deployed and stored at.
 This address is:

     0x3505a02BCDFbb225988161a95528bfDb279faD6b

-and save that address in a varible inside the truffle console:
+and save that address in a variable inside the truffle console:

 [![](https://github.com/ethsecurityexamples/Accessing_Private_Data/blob/main/3.jpg)](https://github.com/ethsecurityexamples/Accessing_Private_Data/blob/main/3.jpg)

 Now let's recover the information inside the slot number 2, where the password variable is stored:

-to do that we can use the Web3 API funtion:
+to do that we can use the Web3 API function:

     getStorageAt